NigelOrr-Imenco/subsea-wireless/readme.md

 ### Usage
 Use Python to run the rov.py and remote.py scripts, starting the simulated subsea devices.
 Then use Python to run vessel.py .
 In the demo, it will interrogate each modem (the ROV one and the remote one) for some parameters and print the results on the console.

+## Serial support
+To use serial ports for communications, install python serial `pip install pyserial` installs python serial port support And change the definitions for each end of the required connection (ports, speeds) in `common.py` Example implementation of serial and UDP alternatives are commented out in the supplied `common.py`

 ## Protobuf
 `pip install protobuf` installs protobuf support for python